Queen Elizabeth II Fast Facts

 September 9, 2015 - Becomes the longest reigning monarch in British history.

-March 9, 2016 - In light of a Buckingham Palace complaint to the Independent Press Standards Organization over Wednesday's front-page article in The Sun headlined, "Queen backs Brexit,"the palace issues a statement insisting the Queen is neutral on whether the UK should vote to leave the EU -- a development widely referred to in the press as a "Brexit," or "British exit."
+March 9, 2016 - In light of a Buckingham Palace complaint to the Independent Press Standards Organization over a front-page article in The Sun headlined, "Queen backs Brexit," the palace issues a statement insisting the Queen is neutral on whether the UK should vote to leave the EU -- a development widely referred to in the press as "Brexit," or "British exit."

 Current line of succession: